-The Butler Institute of American Art presents an Illustrated Art Talk by Butler Director Lou Zona, on Sunday, January 31, at 2:00 pm, in the Beecher Center Auditorium, in the Butler.
-The topic for this talk is "Thoughts on Jasper Johns, Robert Rauschenberg, and Andy Warhol."
+The Butler Institute of American Art presents an Illustrated Art Talk by Butler Director Lou Zona, on Sunday, February 14, at 2:00 pm, in the Beecher Center Auditorium, in the Butler.
+The topic for this talk is "Thoughts on Contemporary Realism."
 The program is free; seating is on a first come, first served basis.
 More information at butlerart.com.

 The Trumbull Art Gallery in Warren presents the exhibit "The Warren Portrait Project" featuring the photos, drawings and paintings, of area artist Gary Taneri.
 The Gallery is located on North Park Avenue in Warren.
 The show runs through Saturday, February 27th.

 WYSU-FM and the McDonough Museum of Art are sponsoring the 21st-Annual Mad About the Arts, a celebration of music, art, food, and wine.
 The event will be held at the McDonough Museum of Art on Wick Avenue, on Friday, February 19th, from 7:00 PM until 10:00 PM.
 More information about the event and tickets are available at 330-941-3363.